MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-ui-templates.md

 ## Settings

 Settings screens are where users can configure their preferences with your app.
-(Note: Settings is a container for [basic UI components](~/concepts/design/design-teams-app-basic-ui-components.md).)
+(Note: Settings are a container for [basic UI components](~/concepts/design/design-teams-app-basic-ui-components.md).)

 ### Top use case